maduhu/interop-functional-tests/README.md

 Schedule and servers:
 - DFSP1-Test    Scheduled @ 7 am and 5 pm PDT

-The output from these test executions are located:
+The output from these test executions will be located in the following directories:
-# to be determined
+### to be determined

 - Steps to run tests: